 After an applicant completes a naturalization interview or examination, under 8 U.S. Code §1447(b) gives the applicant the right to apply to a U.S. District Court for a hearing if the government fails to make a determination within the six-month period required by law.

-When to File a Court Action
+When Should Someone File a Court Action?

 In situations where an applicant has already undergone a naturalization interview, federal law states that USCIS must reach a decision within 120 days, and that the applicant has a right to file suit after that time period passes.